-- Teachers will check that the identified assignments set on the website are being completed. - Teachers will monitor the view-counter on selected video resources and follow up where a child has not watched a key teaching input. - If a child is not engaging with the online learning, we will make a phone call as a first step.
+- Teachers will check that the assignments set on Google Classroom are being completed each day.
+They will also use the morning video conferences to ask children about what they have been doing. - If a child is not engaging with the online learning, we will make a phone call as a first step.
 If a child is still not completing work they will be invited to take a school place as a vulnerable child.
 If there is still a lack of engagement the Education Welfare Officer will be contacted.